Rainy-City1212/Rainys-IW4x-.GSC-Trickshot-Mod-Menu/README.md

 # Rainy's IW4x .GSC Trickshot Mod Menu

 A private-match IW4x/MW2 .GSC trickshot mod menu built around bot control, trickshot setup, lobby tools, and quality-of-life features.
+I made this because IW4x needed a solid private match trickshotting menu that was not locked behind servers, VIP access, or dead download links.
+If you can make it better, please do.

 Rainy's IW4x .GSC Trickshot Mod Menu was created for players who still enjoy private match trickshotting on MW2/IW4x and want a cleaner way to set up shots, control bots, manage lobbies, and experiment with classic mod menu features.
 The menu is designed primarily around controller use, bot-based practice, and private/offline sessions.